 Please mail or deliver to 111 E KIRBY, DETROIT, MI 48202.

-Please indicate that the check is for the History of Detroit Series.
+Please indicate that the check is for the History of Detroit Class.
 Please include on a piece of paper your name, address, telephone number, and e-mail address.

 The Instructor: Robert E. Sullivan, Jr.